JeffBrownTech/TeamsCloudCommunicationApi/README.md

 ![Getting access token](https://jeffbrown.tech/wp-content/uploads/2020/08/GettingAccessToken.png)

 As you can see, the value for the access token is a very long string, hence the suggestion to save to a variable.
 This access token is good for 1 hour or 3600 seconds.
-When this token expires, for now, use this same command again to generate a new one.
+When this token expires, use this same command again to generate a new one.

 # Getting Teams Call Usage Records
 The Teams admin center has a report the displays all the call records made in the tenant.
 This report is incredibly useful for tracking costs of calls from communications credit usage, toll-free numbers, and audio conferencing dial-out.
 Prior to now there has not been a programmatic way of extracting these records, and admins have relied on exporting data manually from the admin center.